Merseyside Quiz Leagues

 minutes of most recent council meeting

-1. In Attendance: were Bill Thomas, Colin Foster, Dag Griffiths, Derek Moody, David Hodgson, Danny Grimes, Roy Smith, Paul Davitt, Frances Mason, Jim Eccleson, Pam Baker and Brian Thompson.
+1. In Attendance: were Bill Morris, Colin Foster, Derek Moody, David Hodgson, Danny Grimes, Roy Smith, Paul Davitt, Frances Mason, Pam Baker and Brian Thompson.

 2. Minutes of previous meeting: These were accepted as a true record of the meeting.